Inference-Time Code Selection via Symbolic Equivalence Partitioning: Conclusion

 We presented \textbf{Symbolic Equivalence Partitioning (SEP)}, an inference-time framework for selecting correct code solutions from multiple LLM generations.
 Unlike prior consensus-based methods that rely on auxiliary test generation or pretrained verifiers, SEP groups candidates by semantic behavior using symbolic execution.

-Across HumanEval+ and LiveCodeBench, three sample budgets ($N=5,10,20$), and eight models, SEP consistently improves over \textit{Pass@1} and achieves the strongest accuracy among non-oracle baselines in most settings.
-SEP also incurs substantially lower wall-clock overhead than the strongest competing baseline, CodeT.
-These gains are achieved without requiring additional LLM inference beyond the initial $N$ candidate generations.
+Across HumanEval+ and LiveCodeBench, three sample budgets ($N=5,10,20$), and seven models, SEP consistently improves over \textit{Pass@1} and achieves the strongest accuracy among non-oracle baselines in 40 of 42 model--budget settings.
+In our component level resource accounting, SEP's CPU-side symbolic analysis has lower measured wall-clock time than CodeT's auxiliary H100 test-generation stage alone.
+These gains are achieved without requiring additional LLM inference beyond the initial $N$ candidate generations, both when domain constraints are available (LiveCodeBench) and when they are not (HumanEval+).

-Although symbolic execution remains limited by solver budgets and domain constraints, our results show that formal semantic analysis can serve as a practical and effective inference-time signal for code selection, complementing sampling-based generation without requiring auxiliary supervision.
+Although symbolic execution remains limited by bounded solver budgets, and SEP's robustness can depend on the availability of public examples and domain constraints, our results show that formal semantic analysis can serve as a practical and effective inference-time signal for code selection, complementing sampling-based generation without requiring auxiliary LLM inference.